victorviterbo/victorviterbo/README.md

 Tools: UNIX, GitHub, Git, Makefile

-Thechnologies and Paradigms: IA, Data Sciences, Algorithms, Database Pipelines and Curation
+Technologies and Paradigms: IA, Data Sciences, Algorithms, Database Pipelines and Curation

 💡 Explore my repositories to follow my progress, and feel free to connect or collaborate!